Nightly Opera Streams, December 21–27

 Stephanie Blythe Discusses Cendrillon

-Mezzo-soprano Stephanie Blythe recently joined Executive Stage Director Paula Suozzi and Assistant Director Peter McClintock for a virtual conversation about Cendrillon and took questions about the opera from students.
+Last spring mezzo-soprano Stephanie Blythe joined Executive Stage Director Paula Suozzi and Assistant Director Peter McClintock for a virtual conversation about Cendrillon and took questions about the opera from students.

 The Merry Widow: Behind the Scenes